-The Contract Type can be used to filter on it in Recurring Billing.
-Using this (and other) filters, contracts can be billed separately based on type.
+Contract Type and Assigned User ID can be used as filters in Recurring Billing.
+Using these (and other) filters, contracts can be billed separately based on type and clerk.

 In order to bill Service Commitments, they must be assigned to a contract.
 New contract lines (Service Commitments) can be added to the contract using the Get Service Commitments action (under Process).
 The Services Commitments without Customer Contract page opens.
 Here, all Service Commitments for the customer are listed, which are to be invoiced via a contract, but are not yet assigned to a contract.
 The determination, which Service Commitments are shown, is based on the customer in the Service Object (see fast tab End User in Service Object).
 When called in a contract, the Contract No. is predefined in the Service Commitments (in the Assign to Contract No. field).